Find and Fix Bottlenecks with Tomcat Monitoring Software

 Identify the main cause of application performance within seconds during Tomcat Profiling

 Tomcat is often confused with the Apache web server but it is a C implementation of an HTTP web server.
-Even though these two web servers are often used together as part of a server application stack, they do not come bundled together.
+Even though these two web servers are often used in sync as part of a server application stack, they do not come bundled together.
 Apache Tomcat consists of configuration and management tools, but can be configured also by editing XML configuration files.